Posts

 Extinct Critter Makes A Spooky Comeback

 World peace, perfect health, no poverty anywhere or extreme weather ... sometimes it seems our ideals are suspended in space like leaves dangling from an invisible thread, spinning in circles until a snap happens and goals become dashed or less clear.
 The gates of more minds need to open on a global level and ladders to higher priorities scaled for a carbon-free future.
 United Nations current statements about looming extinction whisked me away on a breezy day into flights of fancy and an old nursery rhyme: Like a leaf or a feather in the windy, windy, weather we will whirl around and twirl around and all fall down together.
-(See the extinct critter come back below.)
+(The extinct critter made a come back at the local nursery above to the delight of children young and old.)

 Explore more at Saturday's Critters and OUR WORLD.